-The Aman Investment which I tackled on my blog last August, when it was still on its heyday and when people were almost worshipping Aman and ripping to pieces those who dare hint negative things about this investment has almost come full circle.
+The Aman Investment Double Your Money which I tackled on my blog last August 2012, when it was still on its heyday and when people were almost worshiping Aman and ripping to pieces those who dare hint negative things about this investment has almost come full circle.
 I say ‘Almost’ because the people behind Aman are still in hiding and can’t be found.

 I was one of those ‘talked to’ and ‘put to placed’ sort of, for having the gall to write about the issue on this blog.

 In the past few days, the Aman case is constantly being mention on major tv network news programs and being headline in national broadsheets and local newspapers.
 Even our Philippine President has spoken about Aman, along with the Interior Secretary and the Justice Secretary.

 Today, November 15, 2012 Philippine Daily Inquirer carry this as headline: